 Custody

-The Santa Clara County Sheriff's Office Custody Division is the fifth largest jail system in California, and among the 20 largest systems in the United States.
+The Santa Clara County Sheriff's Office Custody Division is the fifth largest jail system in California and among the 20 largest systems in the United States.
 Our jail is among the 100 systems nationwide with an inmate population of more than 1,000.
-In 2015, the average daily population for the Santa Clara County Correctional facilities was approximately 3,638 inmates a day.
+In 2015, the average daily population for the Santa Clara County Correctional facilities was 3,638 inmates.

-Approximately 48,000 arrestees are booked annually with an average length of stay of about 206 days.
+Approximately 48,000 arrestees are booked annually with an average stay length of 206 days.

 The Custody Bureau consists of several divisions: Main Jail Facility, Elmwood Correctional Facility, Custody Administrative Services, Jail Reforms, Support Services, and Compliance.